‘Dancing With The Stars’ Reveals Huge Changes Ahead Of Season 28

-Dancing With the Stars revealed some huge changes ahead of Season 28 of the popular ABC reality competition dance series to Deadline, who spoke to ABC Entertainment president Karey Burke about what fans could expect come the show’s September debut.
+Dancing With the Stars revealed some huge changes ahead of Season 28 of the popular ABC reality competition dance series to Deadline.

+The source spoke to ABC Entertainment president Karey Burke about what fans can expect for the show’s September debut.

 “The producers were just in last week talking about the casting and the creative evolution.
 It’s all very exciting.
 It won’t be major format changes, just tweaking and tinkering… the show’s been on so long and it’s been so successful elsewhere, I think they’ve done quite an impressive job of looking at what works,” she said to the entertainment and industry news site of what fans can expect from the series moving forward.

 “I’m quite excited about the casting they’ve put together.
 It’s not done, but the names that I have heard [are impressive].
-I think it’s going to be a big season,” she revealed.
+I think it’s going to be a big season.”

-The show has not yet announced which celebrities will be competing on the reality dance series, which debuted in 2005.
+The show has not yet announced the celebrities who will be competing on the reality dance series which debuted in 2005.

-One major spoiler for the upcoming season was dropped by show host Tom Bergeron on Twitter in July when he revealed that fans would see the return of judges Carrie Ann Inaba, Len Goodman, and Bruno Tonioli but not their iconic “10” paddles, which the trio uses to award the highest score a to a celebrity competitor and their dance pro.
-Bergeron was tight-lipped as to what that change would mean when it came to how the dancers would be scored in the upcoming season.
+One major spoiler for the upcoming season was dropped by show host Tom Bergeron on Twitter in July.
+He revealed that fans would see the return of judges Carrie Ann Inaba, Len Goodman and Bruno Tonioli but not their iconic “10” paddles which, up until now, have been used by the trio to award their score decisions to the celebrity competitors and their dance pros.

+Bergeron was tight-lipped about what that change would mean regarding how the dancers will be scored going forward during the upcoming season.

 You'll see those three lovable mugs for sure.
 Probably won't see those 10 paddles for awhile, tho…???? #DWTS @carrieanninaba @GrumpyLGoodman @BrunoTonioli https://t.co/LqNV2GP0Uq